maurymarkowitz/101-BASIC-Computer-Games/NOTES.md

 Traditional OCR programs are generally useless for scanning code, with, at best, 50% of the characters being scanned correctly.
 On poorer quality prints, like these, the error rate was much closer to 90%.
 Much of the problem appears to be due to OCRs not being able to be told the text is monospaced, and the code splitting or joining glyphs.

 The LLMs add a grammar layer to the process that helps tremendously.
 By telling the LLM you are scanning BASIC code, which is as simple as uploading a screen capture and asking it to "ocr this basic code", it limits the conversion to ASCII and knows that the thing that looks like "PRUNT" is actually "PRINT".
-Overall, they end up on the order of 95% accurate, which made this effort possible.
+It ends up on the order of 95% accurate, which made this effort possible.

 The scanning process is still subject to some of the basic issues that inflict all OCR's, like confusing 0 for O or 8 and getting it wrong where the context doesn't solve it - so while it will never change a line number from `1080` to `1O80`, it may change a variable name from `S0` to `SO` or a line number from `500` to `580`.
 They also have other problems if the lines are not perfectly aligned, copying text from one line into another, and similar scanning-related issues.